lix2ng/c3bt/README.md

 The code has statistics enabled by default.
 If you don't need it, undefine `C3BT_STATS` in c3bt.h.

-If what you need is actually an associative array, you may define `C3BT_FEATURE_MIN` to reduce code size.
-You can lookup an user object by a key value; you can still iterate through the objects, but the ordering may be incorrect (because all your keys are bit strings in this case).
+If what you need is just an associative array, you may define `C3BT_FEATURE_MIN` to reduce code size.
+You can lookup an user object by a key value; you can still iterate through the objects, but the ordering may be incorrect (because they keys are treated as plain bit strings).

 ##Usage

-C3BT can be used in two ways, hence two init functions are provided.
+C3BT supports both builtin key types and custom key type, hence two init functions are provided.
 One is `c3bt_init()` where you specify the key's data type, its offset in your object and the length.
-The other one, `c3bt_init_bitops()`, allows you to install a bitops function to support custom key types.
+The other one, `c3bt_init_bitops()`, allows you to install a bitops function for the custom key type.

-After initialization, you may use `c3bt_add()` to add some user objects and `c3bt_remove()` to remove them.
+After initialization, you may use `c3bt_add()` to add some uobjs and `c3bt_remove()` to remove them.
 Again, these are all by reference: "add" won't create or copy a object and "remove" won't free any.

-Once you have some objects indexed, there are various `c3bt_find()` functions that can be used to find an object by key value, and `c3bt_first()`, `c3bt_last()`, `c3bt_next()` and `c3bt_prev()` can help iterate through them.
+Once you have some uobjs indexed, there are various `c3bt_find()` functions that can be used to find an object by key value, and `c3bt_first()`, `c3bt_last()`, `c3bt_next()` and `c3bt_prev()` can help iterate through them.